One New COVID-19 Case Reported in Manitoba | ChrisD.ca

-WINNIPEG — One new probable case of COVID-19 (coronavirus) was reported in Manitoba on Friday, bringing the provincial total to 309.
-The newest case is a man in his 40s from Winnipeg.
+WINNIPEG — One new probable case of COVID-19 (coronavirus) was reported in Manitoba on Monday, bringing the provincial total to 314.
+The one new travel-related case is a male truck driver in his 40s from the Southern Health Region.

-Health officials say there are nine active cases, 293 people have recovered and there are currently no hospitalizations.
+Dr. Brent Roussin, chief provincial public health officer, says there are 14 active cases, 293 people have recovered and there are currently no hospitalizations.
 Seven people have died from the virus.

-An additional 626 laboratory tests were performed yesterday.
-This brings the total number of tests performed since early February to 56,317.
+As of yesterday, an additional 1,951 laboratory tests were performed between June 19 and June 21 (Friday – 733, Saturday – 850 and Sunday – 368).
+This brings the total number of tests performed since early February to 58,221.

 Any person concerned about their exposure to or risk of having COVID-19 no longer has to call Health Links — Info Santé to be screened for a test.
 Anyone with symptoms is still encouraged to use the online screening tool to determine whether they meet the necessary criteria to attend a community testing site.